 The common symptoms and signs of kidney stones include urinary tract infection in young infants, hematuria between the ages of 1-5 years and abdominal pain above the age of 5 years.
 In our study, kidney stones were most commonly recognized during urinary system ultrasound performed for another reason.
 Flank pain, bloody urine and urinary tract infection are other common symptoms and findings.
 Therefore, patients with recurrent urinary tract infection, abdominal pain and hematuria should be evaluated in terms of kidney stones.

-Microlithiasis is usually observed in young infants.
-Although some studies have reported that microlithiasis transforms into larger kidney stones over time, there are also studies showing that it does not increase stone formation.
-In our study, the lower rate of stone detection in patients with microlithiasis at the end of the follow-up period suggests that microlithiasis is less likely to became larger over time.
-When metabolic risk factors in patients with microlithiasis were analyzed, only hypercalciuria was found to be significantly associated with microlithiasis.
-In our study, in addition to hypercalciuria, the frequency of microlithiasis increased in hyperuricosuria and hypocitraturia.
+23 increase stone formation.^{24,25} In our study, the lower rate of stone detection in patients with microlithiasis at the end of the follow-up period suggests that microlithiasis is less likely to became larger over time.
+When metabolic risk factors in patients with microlithiasis were analyzed, only hypercalciuria was found to be significantly associated with microlithiasis.6 In our study, in addition to hypercalciuria, the frequency of microlithiasis increased in hyperuricosuria and hypocitraturia.